Laish93/probabilistic_mpm/README.md

 # Probabilistic mineral prospectivity modelling with TAGI, BNNs, and MC dropout

-This repository contains the code and resources for the article "Probabilistic mineral prospectivity modelling with tractable approximate Gaussian inference."
+This repository contains the code and resources for the article "Tractable approximate Gaussian inference for interpretable mineral prospectivity modelling"

 # Installation